rossprokopchenko/WeAreMusik/README.md

 # WeAreMusik introduction

 WeAreMusik is a web app built with Ruby on Rails that uses MusicBrainz, Python, and machine learning to recommend music.
-It aims to analyze ListenBrainz data to find connections between songs and deliver personalized recommendations — all without relying on commercial APIs.
+It aims to analyze ListenBrainz data to find connections between songs and deliver personalized recommendations.

 ## How to start using WeAreMusik